What You Need to Know about Creeping Charlie

 Repair bare spots.
 Bald spots in your lawn are prime real estate for weeds to move in.
 Whether from heavy foot traffic, drought, grubs, or disease, watch for thinning areas in your lawn and repair them quickly.

 Mow high.
-Tall grass shades the soil which helps block the necessary sunlight that weeds need to germinate.
+Tall grass shades the soil which helps block the sunlight that weeds need to germinate.

 Overseed annually.
 A dense lawn will help block out weeds naturally.
 You can help make your lawn thicker by overseeding in the spring or fall.